Risk Impact Calculation: Understanding Risk as Likelihood x Impact

 Let’s face it.
 The Impact term in the equation will continue to grow in the foreseeable future.
 Mobile, cloud, big data, and new digital platforms are here to stay and the pace of change and innovation is only likely to accelerate.
 That’s because they offer such enormous potential for businesses.
 Impact will grow and there’s nothing you can do about it.

 The only lever for the CIO is to lower “Likelihood.”
 The Risk Equation makes it very clear.
 To lower risk, the best and only lever is to reduce the likelihood of unexpected events, software glitches, and project failures.
+Understanding the likelihood and severity of the risk is crucial.
 Fortunately, much of this is within the CIO’s direct control.

 Check everything, all night every night.
 There’s really only one way to be sure that every application and process is ready for business in the morning.
 You (and your team) need to test it.
 High speed functional test automation makes it possible to check every process and app on a daily, weekly, or monthly basis.
 That could mean validating 500,000 process steps daily!
 As highlighted in a new IDC report, top firms are already applying high speed business process testing for SAP, web applications, mobile and much more, so it’s no longer a new approach.